 Yes, the seminary participates in the Federal Work Study program.
 Numerous on-campus and several community service off-campus jobs are available.
 All students seeking employment on-campus must be willing to accept Federal Work Study funds as part of their financial aid package (must also complete a FAFSA to show eligibility requirements are met).
 Some jobs, such as work in the chapel, do not qualify for federal funding.
 Students hired for these jobs are paid from Institutional Work Study Funds.
 Students looking for employment on campus must first inquire at the department where they are interested in working (Admissions, Advancement, Athletic Department, Audio-Visual, Bookstore, Education Technology, Exegetical, Switchboard, Systematics, Library, Information Technology, Mailroom, Security, Student Commons, Food & Clothing Co-op, Dining Hall, or the Gymnasium).

 10. How does the Student Adoption Program work?

 Our office will match you with a church, church group, or individual wishing to adopt a student.
 Student Adoption provides supplemental financial support to your regular financial aid and, in addition, gives you the opportunity to "meet new friends" through your thank-you notes, e-mails, or telephone calls with your donors.
 To participate, please complete the online Application for Student Adoption.
 Note: M.Div., A.R., and Deaconess students may apply for the Student Adoption Program.
-When you sign up for Student Adoption you are obligated to send thank-you notes and/or letters whenever you receive financial support from your adopters.
-You must register for the Student Adoption Program each year that you participate.
+When you sign up for Student Adoption you are accepting the responsibility to send thank-you notes and/or letters on a regular basis and at a minimum whenever you receive financial support from your adopters.
+Students who fail to correspond with their donors will be terminated from the program.
+You must register online for the Student Adoption Program each year that you participate.